ortwic/common.js/README.md

 # common.js
-js library with lots of useful js functions and polyfills
+ECMAScript 5 library with lots of useful js functions and polyfills.
+Like a light version of jquery.
+So actually obsolete.
+Use jquery. :-)
 - string helper
   - format
   - capitalize